 Maybe he feels he needs more attention and cuddles, or maybe he’s just young and not used to a routine yet.
 Consider working with your trainer to establish a routine, an ideal schedule and optimal environmental conditions.
 In certain cases, crate training has proved helpful.

 Like humans, dogs are subject to insomnia, sleep apnea, narcolepsy, REM sleep behavior disorders and more.
 If you notice a consistently low quality of sleep, please seek help from your veterinarian.

 This is a common cause of restless sleep, but it’s also easy to address.
 Use an activity monitor to motivate and gradually incorporate more exercise into your dog’s daily activities so he can feel tired and get a good night’s sleep.
 And in case you’re still wondering: no!
 A fenced-in backyard is not enough.

 How to monitor quality of nocturnal sleep

 Look for your dog’s sleep score in the FitBark daily view.

-This metric (also referred to as “sleep efficiency”) identifies how long your dog spends resting at night (between 1-5am by default).
+This metric (also referred to as “sleep efficiency”) identifies how long your dog spends resting at night (between 1-5am by default – we’re working on customizing this range).
 For example, a dog whose sleep score is 75% is spending three hours resting and one hour changing position or moving around.
 As you can see from FitBark Explore below, puppies and smaller sized dogs tend to get worse sleep at night (the chart will display only if you access this page from a desktop computer).